Open Data Hub logo

 PyTorch

 PyTorch is an open source machine learning library optimized for deep learning.
-If you are working with computer vision or natural language processing models, use the Pytorch notebook image.
+If you are working with computer vision or natural language processing models, use the Pytorch workbench image.

 Minimal Python